arangodb/docs/3.5/programs-arangod-cluster.md

 Minimum replication factor that needs to be used when creating new collections.
 The default value is `1`.
+When changing the value of this setting, no changes are applied to existing collections that would violate the new setting.

 **Maximum replication factor**